 Only debit or credit cards will be accepted, no cash.

-Change Policy: You may make changes to your permit itinerary, if space is available, up until the day before your reservation date.
+You may make changes to your permit itinerary, if space is available, up until the day before your reservation date.
 Your start date cannot be changed without cancelling your permit and starting over.
-Once your permit has been issued, you cannot make changes to the permit unless approved by a ranger at the Wilderness Information Center or permitting office.
+Once your permit has been issued, you cannot make changes to the permit unless approved by a ranger.

 One additional permit holder can be identified when the reservation is created.
 Otherwise, reservations and permits are non-transferrable.